ethitter/Authy-for-WP/readme.txt

 = What if a user loses the mobile device? =
 Any administrator (anyone with the `create_users` capability, actually) can disable Authy on a given user account by navigating to that user's WordPress account profile, and following the instructions under **Authy for WordPress**.

+== Screenshots ==
+1. Authy token field added to the WordPress login form.
+2. Users manage their individual Authy settings through their WordPress profiles.

 == Changelog ==

 = 0.2 =